koorchik/LIVR/README.md

 ## Validation Rules ##
-Be aware that all rules just skip checking empty values.
+Be aware that all standard rules just skip checking empty values.
 So, empty string will pass next validation - "first_name: { min_length: [10] }".
 We have special rules "required" and "not_empty" to check that value is present.
 This allows us to use the same rules for not required fields.